In this post

 Earn a Good Living

 Construction salaries are continuing to increase over recent years and are expected to continue that growth.
 On average, the salary is higher than the national average annual salary.
-As you grow within the construction industry and you hone in on a specialty, you can expect steady promotions and the pay rise that comes with it.
+As you grow within the construction industry and you hone in on a speciality, you can expect steady promotions and the pay rise that comes with it.
 As long as you put in the hard work and time required, you will earn yourself a stable career with above-average pay.

 Evergreen niches within the construction industry never really go out of style, nor are they subject to extreme seasonal spikes and dips.
 Evergreen construction niches are also not heavily dependent on trends.
 Finding an area that isn’t overly saturated is generally pretty easy within this industry.
 Like with the number of apartments getting built, you can succeed in the industry even if you focus on niches like building small bathrooms or kit homes.